gemini-projects/gemini/README.md

 ![Version](https://img.shields.io/github/release/h4t0n/gemini)
 ___

-> Gemini makes REST API development faster with a Model Driven approach.
-You can create microservices, full backend web/mobile applications and
-MVPs in minutes with no code.
-Gemini uses Java and Spring, ready for agile enterprise environments.

 Gemini is a backend REST framework to automatically create CRUD REST APIs from scratch starting from a simple Schema definition called Gemini DSL.
 Briefly Gemini automatically handles for you:
 * **Data Storage**: creating all persistence stuff (tables, relations and so on)